 In April, the Centers for Disease Control and Prevention (CDC) published its 2019 STD Surveillance Report.
-It revealed that the annual cases of sexually transmitted diseases (STDs) in the United States reached an all-time high for the sixth consecutive year.
+It revealed that the annual cases of sexually transmitted infections (STIs — also known as sexually transmitted diseases, or STDs) in the United States reached an all-time high for the sixth consecutive year.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 In 2019, there were:

 - 1.8 million cases of chlamydia, a 19% increase from 2015.

 - 616,392 cases of gonorrhea, a 56% increase from 2015.

 - 129,813 cases of syphilis, up 74% from 2015.